Yarder

 Madill 124 Yarder.
 An example of modern yarders still being used in logging industry.

-Early Yarders
+Early yarders

 The early yarders were steam powered.
 They traveled on railroads, known as "dummylines", and felled trees were dragged or "skidded" to the railroad where they were loaded onto rail cars.

 Popular brands included Willamette, Skagit, Washington, Tyee, or Lidgerwood and Clyde, built by Clyde Ironworks in Duluth, Minnesota.
 The company was formally Northwestern Manufacturing and was changed to Clyde Ironworks in 1901.
 Although these machines appear to be large and cumbersome, they were highly productive.
 The Clyde was capable of retrieving logs from four different points at the same time.
 Each cable, or lead, was approximately 1000 feet in length.
 Reportedly comparable to the Clyde, the Clearwater yarder, designed for mobile truck mounting, hauled logs at up to 800 feet at 1,000 feet per minute.

-Modern Cable Logging
+Modern cable logging

 Cable logging, used primarily on the North American west coast, uses a yarder, loaders and grapple yarders.